 You should also know all of these things about the company…

-And if there’s one final thing I want to stress/repeat to you, it’s this: Really prepare a lot to talk about why you want to work in sales or why you enjoy working in sales.
+And if there’s one final thing I want to stress/repeat to you, it’s this: Prepare to talk a LOT about why you want to work in sales or why you enjoy working in sales.